 There's a port on the back of the subwoofer, as well as the power cable input and a pairing button.

-The Vizio V21-H8 has good stereo dynamics.
+This soundbar has good stereo dynamics.
 It can get louder than the Vizio V Series V21x-J8, but there's a bit of compression when you play it at max volume, especially in the bass range, so audio reproduction isn't as clear.

 This soundbar has a good stereo total harmonic distortion performance.
 At normal listening volumes, the bar produces a clean and pure sound.
 There's a bit of a jump in THD at max volume, but it may not be audible with real-life content.